davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 3. Authentication type: Windows
 4. UN-Check the Encrypt Connection box
 5. Select `Connect`
-6. Select the `TailwindInventory` database, select `Next`
+6. Select the `TailwindInventory` database, select `Add`
 7. Target Server:  This will be the Azure SQL Server Instance you created.
    1. In the Azure Portal, select `Resource groups` from the left-pane menu and select your resource group
    2. Find the SQL Server Instance you created.
 It will be resource type of SQL Server
-   3. Copy the server name on the right hand side of the overview page
+   3. Copy the `Server name` on the right hand side of the overview page
    4. Paste that full name into the target server name of the wizard
 8. Choose SQL Server Authentication
 9. User: migrateadmin